 - ERP was developed earlier than CRM.

-- The CRM is mainly utilized in conducting back office activities, whereas ERP is used in accomplishing back office activities.
+- The CRM is mainly utilized in conducting front office activities, whereas ERP is used in accomplishing back office activities.

 - CRM is oriented towards the management of customer relationship with the enterprise while ERP is mainly concerned with planning the resources of the organization to ensure its best possible use.